eclipse/dirigible/README.md

         catalina home

-2. Go to the `target` directory and delete its content.
+2. Go to the `webapps` directory and delete its content.
-3. Copy the `ROOT.war` file and paste it in `target`.
+3. Copy the `ROOT.war` file and paste it in `webapps`.
 4. Go to the `conf` directory, open `tomcat-users.xml` and configure the users store:

         <tomcat-users>